 Drafting a Settlement Agreement

-Have your lawyer draft a settlement agreement for you and determine the appropriate wording.
+Have your lawyer draft a settlement agreement for you and ensure the wording is appropriate.
 Once both parties have signed the agreement, your personal injury claim becomes a contractual right.

 The earlier you involve a Tampa personal injury lawyer with your case, the more familiar they will be with your case when it matters most.
 Furthermore, they can offer you advice that can prevent you from damaging or even destroying your claim.

-Contact us by calling (813) 223-6200 to set up a free consultation with an attorney from Winters & Yonker Personal Injury Lawyers today to learn about your legal options.
+Contact us by calling (813) 223-6200 to set up a free consultation with an attorney from Winters & Yonker Personal Injury Lawyers.